gayashiva/website/content/publication/oerlemans-brief-communication-growth-2021/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Brief Communication: Growth and Decay of an Ice Stupa in Alpine Conditions – a Simple Model Driven by Energy-Flux Observations over a Glacier Surface'
+title: 'Brief communication: Growth and decay of an ice stupa in alpine conditions -- a simple model driven by energy-flux observations over a glacier surface'
 subtitle: ''
 summary: ''
 authors: